 Our busy modern lives often create the perfect storm, where we are so rushed and exhausted and frazzled we don't have time to consider what it's all for and whose life this is, anyway.

 Here's a small gift for you... a bright, cheery encouragement to take care of YOU.
-Do a couple of these things every day for a week, and watch your resistance to making that healthy change fade away.
-If you'd like to download it to use as your desktop for extra reminders and...
+Do a couple of these things every day for a week, and watch yourself begin to FEEL BETTER - and the resistance to making that healthy change fade away.
+If you'd like to download it for extra reminders...

 New Year's resolutions tend to trod the same old paths: eat better, lose weight, exercise.